 It is imperative for dislocated workers to work closely not only with their training provider of choice but also with their Working Solutions Office as they can assist dislocated workers through their unemployment benefits and provide them with other opportunities to alleviate some of the costs of retraining.

 Frequently Asked Questions

-The Adult Learner Services staff is available for you to meet one-on-one to discuss your educational goals.
+Student Support Advisors are available for you to meet one-on-one to discuss your educational goals.
 We will take you step-by-step through the process of admissions, financial aid, and registering for classes.
 We are available to assist you both on the MVCC Utica Campus and the Oneida Working Solutions Office.

 The one-stop center, also known as Working Solutions, CNY Works, CDO Workforce, and others (as the name varies by county), offers individuals personal assistance with their employment needs.
 These offices assist the unemployed, career changers, and the underemployed with everything from resume development to upgrading computer skills.
 Additionally, many centers are equipped with a resource room that houses computers with internet access, office technologies such as a copier/fax, and information on community resources and educational opportunities.

 The local one-stop center also assists those who are interested in receiving training.
 They connect individuals with local educational institutions such as public and private colleges as well as vocational programs such as BOCES.
 After the individual has chosen an approved training program, the one-stop assists the student with filing WIA, Trade Act, and 599 applications where applicable.

 Use the following links below to find your local One-Stop Center: